 Arthur de GRAAUW ARTELIA, Director Port Revel Shiphandling

 Abstract – A ‘harbour’ is a place where ships can seek shelter.
-In the concept of ‘shelter’ must be included anchorages, landing places on beaches and ports with infrastructures.
-Even if ancient seafarers could sail 50 to 100 nautical miles per day, it was important to know about any safe shelter located within two-three hours of navigation; that is around only 10 miles.
-Hence, a total of around 300 shelters would be required around the Black Sea and Azov Sea for safe sailing.
+The concept of ‘shelter’ has to include anchorages, landing places on beaches, and ports with infrastructure.
+Even though ancient seafarers could sail 50 to 100 nautical miles in a day, it was important to know where they could find safe shelter within two to three hours of navigation, i.e. only approx. 10 miles.
+For safe sailing, a total of approx. 300 shelters was hence required around the Black Sea and Azov Sea.
 This paper presents a list and map of over 400 known ancient ports and harbours in the Black Sea, Azov Sea, Marmara Sea and Bosphorus.

 Résumé – Un ‘havre’ est un endroit où les bateaux peuvent trouver un abri.
 Dans le concept d’abri il faut inclure les mouillages, les plages sur lesquelles les bateaux peuvent être halés et les ports avec des infrastructures.
 Même si les marins de l’antiquité pouvaient parcourir 50 à 100 miles nautiques par jour, il était important de connaitre les abris sûrs dans un rayon de deux à trois heures de navigation ; c’est-à-dire environ 10 miles nautiques.
 Un total d’environ 300 abris était donc nécessaire pour une navigation sûre autour de la Mer Noire et de la Mer d’Azov.
 Cet article présente une liste et une carte de plus de 400 abris et ports antiques dans la région de la Mer Noire, de la Mer d’Azov, de la Mer Marmara et du Bosphore.

 A ‘harbour’ is a place where ships can seek shelter.
-In the concept of ‘shelter’ must be included anchorages, landing places on beaches and ports; the latter including structures like access channels, breakwaters, jetties, landing stages, quays, warehouses for storage of commodities and equipment, shipsheds and slipways for ships.
+The concept of ‘shelter’ has to include anchorages, landing places on beaches, and ports including structures such as access channels, breakwaters, jetties, landing stages, quays, warehouses for storing commodities and equipment, shipsheds and slipways.
 Shelters of interest include all places which may have been used by seafarers sailing over long distances.
-This means that shelters for e.g. local fishermen who may have landed their boats on the beach in front of their homes, are of lesser interest.
-Another limitation: only maritime harbours and some river ports that could be reached by deep-sea ships are considered.
+This means that shelters for the likes of local fishermen, who may have landed their boats on the beach in front of their homes, are of less interest.
+In another limitation, only maritime harbours and some river ports that could be reached by deep-sea ships are considered.

 Fig. 1 shows over 400 known ancient ports and harbours in the Black Sea area.
-Many of them are known from ancient authors like Arrian, Pliny, Strabo and others.
-Other ports have been identified in the past centuries by modern archaeologists and are usually shown in the Barrington Atlas.
+Many of them are known from ancient authors such as Arrian, Pliny and Strabo.
+Other ports were identified in later centuries by modern archaeologists, and most of them are shown in the Barrington Atlas.

 Ancient seafarers often used beaches to land their ships on.
-It may be noted that a 37 m military trireme with 170 ‘strong’ oarsmen could be hauled on the beach if the slope was mild enough, say no more than 1:7 (about 15%) which was also a maximum for slipways (Blackman, 2013).
-This requires sand to be of a certain size (Komar, 1998): the very fine sands (or silts) found in large deltas yield a very flat slope which keeps ships far from land.
+It may be noted that a 37 m military trireme with 170 ‘strong’ oarsmen could be hauled onto the beach if the slope was mild enough, say no more than 1:7 (about 15%), which was also a maximum for slipways (Blackman, 2013).
+This requires sand of a certain grain size (Komar, 1998): the very fine sands (or silts) found in large deltas yield a very flat slope which keeps ships far from land.
 Conversely, a shingle beach has a steep slope that is dangerous for landing ships on.

 During military expeditions, 200 people had to be fed on board triremes.
-Ship masters could in no way fill their ship with tons of food.
-In the absence of ports, ship pilots had to find more or less sheltered beaches where drinking water could be found, and river estuaries could provide both.
-The Stadiasmus is an example of a collection of such knowledge, which can be seen as the ancestor of the medieval portolans and modern nautical instructions.
+It was impossible for masters to fill their ships with tons of food.
+In the absence of ports, ship pilots had to find beaches with a degree of shelter where drinking water could be found, and river estuaries could provide both.
+The Stadiasmus is an example of a collection of such knowledge, and can be considered the ancestor of medieval portolans and modern nautical instructions.